stsun/stsun.github.io/_pages/publications.md

 [2022](#2022) &nbsp; [2021](#2021) &nbsp; [2020](#2020) &nbsp; [2018](#2018) &nbsp; [2017](#2017) &nbsp; [2016](#2016) &nbsp; [2013-2015](#2013-2015)

 ### 2022

+Bonan, D. B., A. F. Thompson, E. R. Newsom, **S. Sun**, and M. Rugenstein.
+Transient and equilibrium responses of the Atlantic overturning circulation to warming in coupled climate models: the role of temperature and salinity. *J. Clim.*, *in press*.

 Wilson, E. A., A. F. Thompson, A. Stewart, and **S. Sun** (2022).
 Bathymetric control of subpolar gyres and the overturning circulation in the Southern Ocean. *J. Phys.
 Oceanogr.*, 52(2), 205-223. [[publisher's version](https://doi.org/10.1175/JPO-D-21-0136.1)]